-This Compatibility Plan is organized into four chapters and seven appendices.
-The intent of this introductory chapter is to set the overall context of airport land use compatibility planning, in general, and for New Cuyama Airport, in particular.
+This Compatibility Plan is organized into four chapters and six appendices.
+The intent of this introductory chapter is to set the overall context of airport land use compatibility planning, in general, and for Santa Barbara Municipal Airport, in particular.

 Chapters 2 and 3 contain the policies by which the ALUC operates and conducts compatibility reviews of proposed land use and airport development actions.
 The policies in Chapter 2 are written broadly, so as to address overarching compatibility concerns.
-The compatibility criteria and other policies applicable to Santa Ynez Airport in Santa Barbara County are described in Chapter 3.
+The compatibility criteria and other policies applicable to the Airport are described in Chapter 3.

-Chapter 4 presents background data for New Cuyama Airport, and documents the data and assumptions on which the compatibility policy maps are based.
+Chapter 4 presents background data for the Airport and the surrounding areas, and documents the data and assumptions on which the compatibility policy maps are based.

-The appendices contain copies of supporting information pertaining to New Cuyama Airport and airport land use compatibility planning.
+The appendices contain copies of supporting information pertaining to the Airport and airport land use compatibility planning.